 Military Personnel - Servicemembers domiciled outside of California and their spouses may exclude the servicemember's military compensation from gross income when computing the tax rate on nonmilitary income.
 Requirements for military servicemembers domiciled in California remain unchanged.
 Military servicemembers domiciled in California must include their military pay in total income.
 In addition, they must include their military pay as California source income when stationed in California.
-However, military pay is not California source california.
+However, military pay is not California source income when a servicemember is permanently stationed outside of California.
 Beginning 2009, the federal Military Spouses Residency Relief Act may affect the California income tax filing requirements for spouses of military personnel.
 For more information, get FTB Pub.
 1032, Tax Information for Military Personnel.